 A product roadmap is a high-level summary that maps out your product vision and overarching product strategy.
 A product roadmap communicates the why behind what you’re building.
 It’s a strategic document as well as a plan for executing your strategy.

 It’s no secret that a good product roadmap can improve your team’s efficiency.
 But where do product managers start?
 Sometimes, it helps to see a well crafted product roadmap example.

 A Product Roadmap Example

-There are countless ways to create a roadmap and choosing the right strategy depends on your product.
-Some roadmaps are used for release planning and others are used to manage entire product lines.
+There are countless ways to create a roadmap.
+The best strategy for creating your roadmap, and format for communicating it will depend on your product and your organization.
+Some teams use roadmaps to plan releases, while others use roadmaps to manage entire product lines.
 The visual display of a roadmap is generally consistent, however.
-Here is a product roadmap example:
+Here is a basic product roadmap example:

-In this post, we discuss in more detail the following 3 variations of a product roadmap example:
+In this post, we discuss in more detail the following three variations of a product roadmap example:

 A product roadmap should not solely be a presentation document.
 It is not meant to just be built after determining a product’s strategy.
 In fact, a product roadmap should supplement your in-person product strategy conversations — setting goals and planning strategic initiatives.
 It is a hands-on, living tool — where the product manager’s work of determining high-level planning should be reflected.

 Many companies get this wrong.
 They treat this all-important strategic document, the product roadmap, as merely a presentation tool.
 As a result, the typical product manager is forced to use PowerPoint or similar applications to create and present to stakeholders a roadmap that is essentially a static image.

 Because at any given moment, a product roadmap should reflect the latest strategic thinking, planning and needed resources, based on the most current information available, for the product — and information and priorities can change often.
 With a static roadmap, every day the product’s development progresses the roadmap grows more outdated, and less useful.